katendeglory/github-latest-repo-cli/README.md

 1. fork the repo

+2. install dependencies with `yarn`

-2. run `yarn start your-github-username`
+3. run `yarn start your-github-username` to try it out